ajvb/awesome-tor/README.md

 # Android-based tools

+- [Orbot](https://guardianproject.info/apps/orbot/) - Provides Tor on the Android platform.
-- [Orbot](https://www.torproject.org/getinvolved/volunteer.html.en#project-orbot) - Provides Tor on the Android platform.
-The project is under active development, updates to latest Tor releases, and working to stay up to date with all changes in Android and mobile threats.
+- [Orfox](https://guardianproject.info/apps/orfox/) - Provides Tor Browser on the Android platform.

 # Articles

 - [Anonbib](https://www.torproject.org/getinvolved/volunteer.html.en#project-anonbib) - List of important papers in the field of anonymity.
 It's also a set of scripts to generate the website from Latex (bibtex).
 If we're missing any important papers, please let us know!
+- [Connecting to an authenticated Onion service](https://github.com/AnarchoTechNYC/meta/wiki/Connecting-to-an-authenticated-Onion-service) - Guided procedure written for laypeople describing how to configure a Tor client to connect to authenticated Onion services.
 - [Scaling Tor hidden services](https://www.benthamsgaze.org/2015/11/17/scaling-tor-hidden-services) - Article on scaling Onion services.

 # Bridge tools